Spiewart/gouthelper/gouthelper/markdown/flares/cvdiseases_explanation.md

 Cardiovascular disease is associated with gout.
 In fact, the presence of a cardiovascular disease increases the diagnostic rule score, making it more likely a Flare will be in a higher prevalence group.
-This of course is why Gouthelper asks about it.
+This of course is why GoutHelper asks about it.